 The primary train station in Florence is Santa Maria Novella, a great example of Italian modernism from the 1930s.
-It's one of Italy's busiest stations, with 160,000 people passing through it every day, and takes its name from the Santa Maria Novella church across the piazza from the entrance.
+It's one of Italy's busiest stations, with 160,000 people passing through it every day.
+The station gets its name from the Santa Maria Novella church across the piazza from the entrance.

-The mezzanine level of the station has a restaurant, a pharmacy, and a bank, and the other levels—a basement and upper floors—are mainly for storage and office space.
+The mezzanine level of the station has a restaurant, a pharmacy, and a bank.
+The other levels, a basement and the upper floors, are mainly for storage and office space.